 Through carefully curated messaging, PR specialists use their media expertise to help create and preserve a positive image of the company or organisation they stand for.
 It's a diverse, challenging career, with opportunities to mix with a wide variety of people.

 A combination of journalism and PR is ideal if you're fascinated by current trends and issues, and excel at building relationships.

 Why UWE Bristol?

-BA(Hons) Journalism and Public Relations will give you an in-depth understanding of core journalistic skills, enhancing them with specialist public relations expertise.
+BA(Hons) Journalism and Public Relations will give you an in-depth understanding of core journalistic skills, alongside specialist public relations expertise.

-Gain cross-platform skills in writing, marketing communications and media strategy.
+Gain sought-after skills in writing, marketing communications and media strategy.

 Explore the hands-on skill of traditional reporting and PR, and produce compelling, well-researched stories using blogs, content marketing, digital and social media to engage diverse audiences.

 Develop an in-depth understanding of the political, economic and media contexts in which today's media are produced and consumed.
 Find out how to turn your skills into a rewarding, well-paid career.

 Our strong industry links with Bristol's cultural scene mean you'll receive regular input from journalists and PR professionals, and benefit from the insights of guest lectures.